 Nonetheless, we have also witnessed our own perspective evolve conspicuously over these months.
 At first, it had seemed necessary to tend to our own sheep with regards to a series of statements and gestures that confused many and that have fomented the present-day faith crisis.
 Yet, to discern whether the font of these affirmations was acting consciously — poisoned at the root by a noxious or deficient formation, or simply stirred by the quirks of a somewhat unusual personality — was beyond our grasp.

-Perhaps, in the future, someone will be able to systematically disclose the obscure Bergoglian doctrine, as Saint Pius X did so brilliantly with modernism in the past.
-In the meanwhile, we offer this article, a summary and synopsis of the posts to date, as a humble contribution toward an undertaking we hope to later witness.
+Perhaps in the future, someone will be able to systematically disclose the obscure Bergoglian doctrine, as Saint Pius X did so brilliantly with modernism in the past.
+Meanwhile, we offer this article, a summary and synopsis of the posts to date, as a humble contribution toward an undertaking we hope to later witness.
 We remind our readers that a free download of the first 100 studies is available here in PDF format.
 And the complete list in English (128 studies to date) can be seen here.

 This article seeks to provide a summary of Francis’ principle doctrines, analyzed and categorized throughout this first year of studies of the Denzinger-Bergoglio.
 As such, it is a mere index of his doctrines, each of which refers to deeper studies.
 Given the extensiveness of the affirmations involved, it was necessary to include numerous endnotes, where the reader will find links to the complete analyses mentioned.